highcharts/highcharts/docs/datagrid/style-by-css.md

 }
 ```

-The default row height for the DataGrid with strict row heights turned on is then determined by the height value set for `.highcharts-datagrid-table tbody tr`, which is `36px` by default.
-If you need to change it, use CSS to override it:
+The default row height for the DataGrid with strict row heights enabled is determined by the `height` parameter set for `.highcharts-datagrid-table tbody tr`, which is `36px` by default.
+If you need to change it, you can override it using CSS:

 ```css
 .highcharts-datagrid-table tbody tr {
     height: 50px;
 }
 ```

+The text in the cell will not wrap then, and anything that exceeds the width will be truncated and replaced with an ellipsis.
+If you use content that causes the cell height to exceed the declared row height, the row will not automatically expand.
+This will only happen if the `row.strictHeights` option is disabled.

 ## General classes